Saturday's Best Deals: Tarte Cosmetics Sale, Samsung 50-Inch 4K Smart TV, Le Creuset Stoneware, Rechargeable Batteries, Dishwashing Supplies, and More

 These will ship free for Prime members.

 If you’re trying to squeeze in a last-minute gift for that special techie in your life, a new MacBook or Apple Watch will surely do the trick.
-Right now, you can get Apple’s speedy new M1 MacBook Pro, which is one of the first Apple laptops to use the company’s ARM processor.
+Right now, you can get Apple’s speedy new M1 MacBook Pro for $1,216, which is one of the first Apple laptops to use the company’s ARM processor.
 That snappy new chip will give you faster speeds and wildly impressive battery life (my M1 Air can last over a day on a full charge), 256GB of SSD storage, and 8GB of RAM.
-Typically, it’d cost you $1,300, but right now it’s $50 off on Amazon.
+Typically, it’d cost you $1,300, but right now it’s $83 off on Amazon.

 If you’re looking for something a bit less pricey but still packed with cool specs, Apple’s Watch Series 6 will do perfectly fine.
 It’s down to $340 right now for the 40mm GPS model, which is honestly all most people need.
 For your money you’ll get all the health and heart tracking features you’re used to with an Apple Watch, plus additional blood oxygen tracking.